-Pride month is a time for protest and celebration, one when the LGBT+ community unite under the rainbow banner or their chosen Pride flag.
+Pride month is a time for protest and celebration, one when the LGBTQ+ community unite under the rainbow banner or their chosen Pride flag.
 From the bisexual Pride flag to the trans Pride flag, here’s a guide to all the different designs.

 Each year in June, the queer community comes together to march through city centres honouring the diversity of our people – often, by waving or dressing themselves in flags.

-LGBT+ or Gay Pride flag.
+LGBTQ+ or Gay Pride flag

 Let’s start with a familiar one.